0x4007/travel-stipend/memory-bank/activeContext.md

 2. **Flight Price Volatility**:

-   - Flight prices from API can vary significantly
+   - Flight prices from scraping can vary significantly
    - Need for strategies to handle price fluctuations

 3. **Currency Conversion**:
    - All calculations currently in USD
    - Need for handling multiple currencies

+4. **Scraper Reliability**:
+   - Google Flights UI can change, breaking selectors
+   - Some destinations fail to scrape consistently
+   - Need for more robust error handling and recovery

 ## Next Steps